DionMS8/FindFoodTT/README.md

 ## 🙌 Show your support

-Be sure to leave a ⭐️ if you like the project and also be sure to contribute, if you're interested!
+Be sure to leave a ⭐️ if you like the project and also be sure to contribute if you're interested!